John Byng: Battle of Minorca

 Byng arrived at Gibraltar and was told of the French landing.
-Remarkably, General Thomas Fowke, then in command at Gibraltar, held a war council and refused to supply Byng with a regiment of marines, as ordered by the War Office.
+Remarkably, General Thomas Fowke, then in command at Gibraltar, held a war council and refused to supply him with a regiment of marines, as ordered by the War Office.
 Further, naval facilities at Gibraltar were dilapidated.

-Byng wrote a letter to the Admiralty Office explaining the situation as dire.
-Many military historians have interpreted that dispatch as Byng preparing for failure and that Byng did not believe that the garrison could hold out against the French force.
-Without marines to land, and with only fusiliers to lend to the garrison (which would render his fleet—once again—severely undermanned), Byng nonetheless steered his fleet toward Minorca to assess the situation for himself.
+Byng wrote a letter to the Admiralty Office, explaining the situation as dire.
+Many military historians have interpreted that dispatch as Byng preparing for failure and that he did not believe that the garrison could hold out against the French force.
+Without marines to land, and with only fusiliers to lend to the garrison (which would render his fleet once again severely undermanned), Byng nonetheless took his fleet to Minorca to assess the situation for himself.

 Byng sailed on 8 May 1756.
-On 19 May, Byng's fleet appeared off of Port Mahon and he endeavoured to open communications with the fort.
+On 19 May, Byng's fleet appeared off of Port Mahon, and he endeavoured to open communications with the fort.
 The French squadron appeared before he could open up a line of communication with any fort officer, however.

 The Battle of Minorca was fought on the following day.
 Byng had gained the weather gage, which both forces had attempted to gain.
 However, the two fleets were not parallel with one another.
 Byng called for a lasking manoeuvre, meaning that all his ships would turn in unison and, with the wind behind them, sail straight toward the enemy bow first.
-But Captain Thomas Andrews of the Defiance, the lead ship due to the angled approach, did not steer directly for the first French ship in the enemy's line but, instead, steered a parallel course.
+But Captain Thomas Andrews of the Defiance, the lead ship due to the angled approach, did not steer directly for the first French ship in the enemy's line, but instead steered a parallel course.
 The Portland, Buckingham, Lancaster and Captain followed the example set by the Defiance.
-It took two cannon shots from Byng's flagship, the Ramillies, and some ten to fifteen minutes for the Admiral to redirect the lasking.
-But by this time, the French Admiral had ordered his ships to pull more sail and lead away from Byng's attempted lasking.
+It took two cannon shots from Byng's flagship, the Ramillies, and some ten to fifteen minutes for the admiral to redirect the lasking.
+But by this time, the French admiral had ordered his ships to pull more sail and lead away from the attempted lasking.
 This delay cost Byng the element of surprise, and it also allowed the French to make the rest of the battle a "running fight", as Captain Augustus Hervey later called it.